Limburgian cuisine

 Limburgisch cuisine, the cuisine of the Province of Limburg, is different from the Belgian and Dutch cuisines but also shares many similarities with these cuisines.
+Maastricht is known for its Limburgian cuisine.

 Limburg is a little different compared to the rest of the Dutch and Belgian provinces.
 The landscape is hilly in the southeast (while the rest of the Dutch landscape is cultivated and flat) and the Limburgish language could be said to be a separate language rather than a dialect of Dutch.
 This different landscape provides the Limburgish cuisine with a lot of game meat, especially in the hunting season.
 The north of the Limburg is quite flat and is the largest asparagus producing area of the Netherlands.
 In the southwest is found the Haspengouw which is famous for being the fruit basket of Belgium.

 Origins of differences

 Limburgian cuisine is shaped by the practice of fishing on its rivers (most notably the Meuse) and its farming.

 Limburg is also renowned for its varieties of cheese, most notably the Limburger cheese.

 Limburgian cuisine has often been called a Burgundian cuisine; this means that along with big portions and a certain unpretentiousness of presentation, the diner can expect a high standard of ingredients and preparation.

 Other Limburgian specialities are beer and Jenever.
 Hasselt, the capital of Belgian Limburg, is home to the National Jenever Museum.

 For a comparatively small region, Limburg produces a very large number of beers in a range of different styles.

 Almost every style of beer has its own particular, uniquely shaped glass or other drinking-vessel.

 The recipes for a number of home- and restaurant-prepared dishes call for the inclusion of one or other of the region's beers.